horuslabsio/Starknet-Scaffold/docs/src/chapter_2/subchapter_2.md

    ```

    ```
-   npm install
+   npm run install
    ```

    This will download and install all the important packages specified in the `package.json` file.

-2. Build the Contract
+2. To build your Cairo contracts:

    Build the contract to ensure all files are correctly compiled and prepared for development: